End-of-Summer Delight: New England Lobster Roll

-A bumper crop makes this seafood delicacy an affordable treat
+Another bumper crop is keeping this seafood delicacy an affordable treat

-This summer, lobster prices have taken a nosedive in a saturated market and have turned the extravagant treat into a bargain.
+It's déjà vu all over again.
+This summer, just like last year, lobster prices have taken a nosedive in a saturated market and have turned the extravagant treat into a bargain.
 Experts in the seafood industry believe that the crustacean glut is a result of warmer water temperatures this past winter and spring.
-Whatever the reason, supply is outstripping demand, and for once, consumers are on the winning end of the equation.
+Whatever the reason, supply is outstripping demand and once again consumers are on the winning side of the equation.

-The wholesale — or "boat" — price of lobsters has crashed from a peak of about $10 a pound in 2006 to a low of $2.25 today, with retail prices for Maine lobsters in the $4- to $5-a-pound range.
-They are cheapest in New England because of lower transportation costs.
+The wholesale — or "boat" — price of lobsters has crashed from a peak of about $10 a pound in 2006 to just over $2.20 today, with retail prices for Maine lobsters around $5 to $8 a pound.
+(They are cheapest in New England because of lower transportation costs.)

 One of the best ways to enjoy these succulent critters is by making New England lobster rolls.
 Traditionally, this classic dish is made by toasting a top-split hot dog bun, then stuffing it with chunks of fresh lobster meat tossed in a light mayonnaise dressing.
 It’s one of summer’s most savory indulgences — as well as the perfect meal for one (or two), since it’s just as easy to cook a single lobster as it is a large batch.